-Fill your home with the heavenly aroma of molasses, cinnamon, ginger and cloves with this easy recipe for healthier Gingerbread Muffins.
+Fill your home with the heavenly aroma of molasses, cinnamon, ginger and cloves with this delicious recipe for Easy Gingerbread Muffins.

-They are absolutely delicious and just like this Gingerbread Cake with Cream Cheese Frosting and these Chewy Ginger Cookies, we make these muffins every year during the holiday season.
+They are so tasty and just like this Gingerbread Cake with Cream Cheese Frosting and these Chewy Ginger Cookies, we make these muffins every year during the holiday season.

 These muffins are made with common holiday baking pantry ingredients, come together quickly and can easily be mixed by hand.